Google internet balloon spinoff Loon still looking for its wings

 Kuwait-based carrier Zain Group said it, too, is watching the Kenyan trial closely.

-Stakes are high for Google’s parent Alphabet Inc. It has touted a few small subsidiaries, including Loon, as being crucial to its next act: diversifying beyond ad sales.
+Stakes are high for Google’s parent Alphabet Inc (GOOGL.O).
+It has touted a few small subsidiaries, including Loon, as being crucial to its next act: diversifying beyond ad sales.
 But its self-described “other bets,” such as self-driving car company Waymo, generate 0.4% of revenue.

 Another cloud is a lawsuit alleging Google swiped a competitor’s balloon ideas in 2008.
 A trial in federal court is slated to begin August 2 in San Jose, California.
 If it loses, Loon would pay jury-determined damages to Chandler, Arizona-based Space Data, which sells communications balloons to the U.S. military.